ChrysalisTeam/chrysalis/Readme.rst

 	python build_mindstorm_pdfs.py

-This script relies on the presence of an "docs/_initial_game_data_dump.yaml" file, a dump of the data stored in the pychronia portal database, which includes some scenario texts as well as the list of players.
+This script relies on the presence of an "docs/_initial_game_data_dump.yaml" file, a dump of the data stored in the pychronia portal database, which includes some useful scenario texts.

-If this yaml file present, the script will attempt to generate it using the pychronia code, but the python2/3 incompatibility currently breaks this features.
+If this yaml file is not present, the script will attempt to generate it using the Pychronia code, so ensure that the Pychronia repository root is added to your PYTHONPATH.
-In this case, run the pychronia portal normally, and copy/paste the yaml data from the "database content" page of the gamemaster area of your game.
+In case the generation of this dump fails, you can also initialize and run the Pychronia portal normally, and copy/paste the yaml data from the "database content" page of the gamemaster area of your game into this dump file.
+The Pychronia portal should be in default Auction mode for this dumping (see "persistent_mode_settings.py" files), since the build script overrides relevant values of the mystery-party when needed.

-This script is quite long to run, so you might want to disable some steps later in build_mindstorm_pdfs.py (by replacing some "if True:" by "if False:"), to regenerate only what you need.
+The build_mindstorm_pdfs.py PDF generation script is quite long to run, so you might want to disable some steps later in it (by replacing some "if True:" by "if False:"), to regenerate only what you need.

-The "docs/output_mindstorm/" folder should then contain the gamemaster manual, character sheets, summary docs, and in-game documents for this murder party game.
+The "docs/output_mindstorm/" folder should then contain the gamemaster manual, character sheets, summary docs, and in-game documents for this mystery party game.

 If you have put properly named images in "trombinoscope/" folder, the generated common_guests_gallery.pdf file will gather them.

 You'll need to have LibreOffice installed in your system so that separate documents can be extracted from ingame_clues.odt file using "unoconv.py".
-This step might fail if the pagination of this ODT file is altered on your system (e.g. fonts missing), in this case edit it by hand to respect the splitting information stored in INGAME_CLUES_PARTS python variable.
+This step might fail if the pagination of this ODT file is altered on your system (e.g. fonts missing), in this case edit it by hand to respect the splitting information stored in the INGAME_CLUES_PARTS python variable of the build script.